 - If you’ve exhausted all your options, there’s nothing left to do other than to change your email server (sorry) and possibly your domain (yep!)

 It might be tempting to send 5 emails per week, each with 5 articles from your blog, two product ads, and a bunch of links in the footer.
-However, at the end of the day, it’s going to cost you precious time, and possibly your entire email marketing tactic will be completely useless for the foreseeable future.
+However, at the end of the day, it’s going to cost you precious time, and potentially your entire email marketing tactic will become completely useless for the foreseeable future.